Cardosaum/amg/docs/BITWARDEN_SETUP.md

 This guide explains how to set up Bitwarden CLI to securely manage tokens required by release-plz for local development.

+> Note: This repository intentionally does **not** integrate Bitwarden into GitHub Actions.
+CI releases use GitHub-native auth (the workflow `GITHUB_TOKEN` plus crates.io trusted publishing via OIDC).

 ## Overview

 Bitwarden CLI integration allows you to: